Point Lobos State Natural Reserve Guide: Best Hikes and Views

 What to Bring to Point Lobos

 - Daypack: Bring a backpack to carry all your belongings for the day.
+This Gregory bag is one of my favorite hiking bags.

 - Sneakers: I recommend wearing sneakers especially if you are planning to do the full 4.4 mile recommended hiking loop.

-- Jacket: The temperature in Point Lobos typically ranges between 57 and 65 degrees, so make sure to bring a jacket especially for when it gets windy.
+- Jacket: The temperature in Point Lobos typically ranges between 57 and 65 degrees, so make sure to bring a jacket, especially for when it gets windy.

 - Binoculars: Bring binoculars so you can better spot the animals